Shirley Pitts

 Shirley Sally Pitts, later Shirley Sally Hawkins (24 November 1934 – 16 March 1992), was an English fraudster and thief known as the "queen of shoplifters".
 Born into poverty and crime, she began to steal as a child to feed her siblings.
-She was educated in shoplifting by the Forty Elephants, also known as the Forty Thieves, and later diversified into other non-violent crime such as fraud.
+She was educated in shoplifting by the Forty Elephants crime syndicate, also known as the Forty Thieves, and later diversified into other non-violent crime such as fraud.

 When Pitts died of breast cancer, she was given an elaborate funeral in south London attended by family and criminal acquaintances that received national media coverage in Britain.
 The flowers included a six-foot-long arrangement that said "Gone shopping".

 Early life and family

 Pitts was born in south-east London, in Lambeth Walk, Lambeth, to Harry Pitts, who died in Parkhurst Prison in 1962, and Nell Taylor, an alcoholic.
 One brother, Henry "Adgie" Pitts, became a bank robber who died aged 29 in a car crash.
 She disowned another brother, Charlie, after he took part in a kidnap plot, for which he received a 15-year jail sentence.

 By the age of seven, Pitts was stealing milk and bread to provide food for her five siblings, after her mother sold their ration books and her father was imprisoned.
 She was evacuated to Yorkshire during the Second World War and spent her teenage years in reform schools.
 She was taught how to shoplift by the Forty Thieves, an all-female group of thieves founded in the Victorian era that persisted into the 1950s.

 Pitts had several relationships, which produced seven children by three fathers.
 Five children were from her relationship with Chris Hawkins, who ran a fruit-and-vegetable stall in Hoxton market.
 Hawkins beat her but stopped after a warning from the Kray twins.
 After he died, she adopted his name.